ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

 - Rapid recovery and off mechanical ventilation
 - Dyspnea tachypnea hypoxemia perists
 - Some have progressive lung injury and early pulmonary fibrosis
-- Histological evidence of repair
+- Histological evidence of repair -- organisation of alveolar exudate , neutrophilic to lymphocytic infiltrate
+- Type 2 pneumocytes proliferate -- differentiate into type 1